GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 ### Detect Fraud from Customer Transactions

-Researchers from the IEEE Computational Intelligence Society (IEEE-CIS) presented a challenge regarding improving the accuracy of fraud prevention system in order to improve customer experience in banking services.
+Researchers from the IEEE Computational Intelligence Society (IEEE-CIS) presented a challenge regarding improving the accuracy of fraud prevention system to improve customer experience in banking services.
 In this competition, I benchmark machine learning models on a challenging large-scale dataset.
 There is a lot of data about users behavior and potential patterns for detecting fraud.
 Here's my [kernel](https://www.kaggle.com/suoires1/fraud-detection-eda-and-modeling).

 ### MNIST Digit Recognition